 The word Murabaha comes from the Arabic word for profit and simply means a “sale”.
-In its modern form Murabaha has become the single most popular financing product amongst “Islamic” banks all over the world.
-It has been estimated that 80 to 90 percent of financial operations of some Islamic banks belong to this category.
-Islamic banks, using Murabaha, provide their customers with financing through buying goods that their customers need, and selling those goods to their customers at a higher price on a deferred payments basis.
+In its modern form, Murabaha has become the single most popular financing product amongst “Islamic” banks all over the world.
+It has been estimated that 80 to 90 percent of the financial operations of some Islamic banks belong to this category.
+Islamic banks, using Murabaha, provide their customers with financing by buying goods that their customers need and selling those goods to their customers at a higher price on a deferred payment basis.

 The following is an example of a Murabaha contract:

 - Adam approaches a Murabaha bank in order to finance the purchase of a $10,000 automobile from “Cash-Only-Automobiles”.

 - The bank agrees to purchase the automobile from “Cash-Only-Automobiles” for $10,000 and then sell it to Adam for $12,000 which is to be paid by Adam in equal installments over the next two years.

 Islamic banks that use this product claim it’s not interest because the amount that Adam owes is fixed and does not increase if he is delinquent on payments.
 Therefore, we are simply looking at a standard sale wherein a trader buys an item for one price and sells it for an increased price.
 Put differently, the argument for Murabaha is:

 - Does Islam allow someone to buy a car for $10,000 and sell it for $12,000?
 Yes.

 - Does Islam allow someone to make a purchase on a deferred payment basis?
 Yes.